My mission: help others experience Health & Wellness with the tools of

 Yoga & Meditation through Inspiration, Wisdom, Authenticity & Humor

-Paige Lichens, registered Kripalu Yoga Teacher (E-RYT 500/KYT 500) licensed and registered through the Yoga Alliance.
-Over 2000 hours of classes taught over the next last +7.5 years.
+Paige Lichens, Kripalu Yoga Teacher (E-RYT 500/KYT 500) certified and registered.
+Over 3500 hours of classes taught over the next last +8.5 years.
 Completed 200 hour training (2008) in Alexandria, VA.
 Also completed yoga teacher training through the “YoKids” program (2009) and then Prenatal Teacher Training with International Teacher, Janice Clarfield (2010).
 Completed 3 of 5 Svastha (Teacher Training for Injuries/ Mohan’s 2011/2012) and completed 500 hour Kripalu Yoga Teacher Training (2015) that had advanced studies within special populations, science of Ayurveda and more in-depth focuses for mediation, assists, and pranayama.
 Certified in “Divine Sleep Yoga Nidra” (R) (2016).

-I specialize in teaching those new or returning to yoga to reground their practice or those that need modification due to changes or injury.
-I teach many styles and levels of Hatha Yoga; Moderate Flow, Prenatal/Postnatal Yoga, Yin/Restorative, Gentle, Foundations/Beginners, Meditation and Yoga Nidra.
+Specialized in teaching those new or returning to yoga to establish new was to explore their bodies, minds and emotions.
+Often offering modifications or alternative solutions due to life changes or injury.
+I teach many styles and levels of Hatha Yoga; Moderate Flow, Prenatal/Postnatal Yoga, Yin, Restorative, Gentle, Foundations/Beginners, Meditation and Yoga Nidra.
 Often I help those dealing with their trauma (physically, mentally, emotionally); stroke, cancer, MS, TBI, scoliosis, hip replacement(s), broken bones, or PTSD.

 I’m not a doctor or to be replaced with seeing those in the professional field of health and medicine.
 I allow each student to work with their own medical professional/therapist and if referred to seek out yoga or meditation then you know you can come to a class taught by me that is offered in a safe space by someone that understands modifications and alternate solutions you may need.
-My approach is to focus on the positive; that each of us are injured but beyond that injury or change lies so much more!
-I like offering different solutions and options to customize and help the uniqueness in all of us.
+My approach is to focus on the positive; that each of us are injured but beyond that lies so much more!
+I like offering different solutions and options to customize and help the uniqueness within us.

 Additionally I have been hired to teach yoga at special parties, baby showers, office health events (corporate), private sessions, and Couples Birthing lessons.
 I also believe in Raja and Bhatki Yoga and incorporate breath, meditation and concentration as well other principals into the practice without preaching or lecturing.
 I like to keep the language simple, approachable and with a sense of humor.

-Always looking to spread the gift of yoga to others, I incorporate a fusion of yoga styles that includes many Western names of Hatha Yoga; such as Kripalu, Ashtanga, Jivamukti, Dharma, Vinyasa, Yin, Sivananda, Iyengar, “Divine Sleep Yoga Nidra”, Svastha as well as some Kundalini.
+Always looking to spread the gift of yoga to others, I incorporate a fusion of yoga styles that includes many familiar Western names of Hatha Yoga; such as Kripalu, Ashtanga, Jivamukti, Dharma, Vinyasa, Yin, Sivananda, Iyengar, “Divine Sleep Yoga Nidra”, Svastha as well as some Kundalini poses.
 I like to have fun with yoga.
-I believe there is no one way to do yoga; just find your own way, explore, enjoy, relax and have fun.

 Native Washingtonian and I grew up just outside of DC in Silver Spring, Maryland.
-After over 15 years as an accountant and CPA, I was an accounting recruiter for 9 years while I taught yoga part time.
+After over 15 years as an accountant and CPA, I become an accounting recruiter (for past 10 years).
 In 2015 I left my full time job to pursue teaching yoga and mediation full time; following my Dharma to help others.
 I live with my amazing and loving husband, our family of our dogs and cat in Alexandria, VA just outside of Washington, DC.
 I enjoy yoga, meditation, travel, music concerts, dancing, stand-up-comedy, gardening, walks in nature, reading, family and helping others.